wdempseyRepo/neuron-analysis/README.md

 ## License

-These scripts are available as open source.
+neuron-analysis is made available as open source under the MIT License.
+See the [LICENSE](https://github.com/wdempseyRepo/neuron-analysis/blob/master/LICENSE) file for more information.